bharatramanaik/Practicerepo/order-kt.md

 - In service task set implementation as delegate expression and in delegate expression add ${class name (fisrstletter small)}.
 The class should implement JavaDelegate interface and it has one method execute where custom logic can be written
+- Process definition key is the id of that workflow
 - Businesskey is used to uniquely identify instances(ex: ordernumber)
 - Field injection: we can set variables in field injection, when service task is triggered it adds that variable to execution variable